A Business Imperative and Long-Term Company Commitment

 Where Health Disparities Often Occur

-A health disparity, as defined by Healthy People 2020, is a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage.
-Health disparities adversely affect groups of people who have systematically experienced greater obstacles to health based on their racial or ethnic group; religion; socioeconomic status; gender; age; mental health; cognitive, sensory, or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion.
+Health disparities adversely affect groups of people who have systematically experienced greater obstacles to health based on their racial or ethnic group; religion; socioeconomic status; gender; age; mental health; cognitive, sensory, or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion.4 For example:

 The Factors That Contribute to Health Disparities

-Some of the factors that contribute to health disparities are low health literacy, language barriers, cultural beliefs and practices, access to quality care, bias in the medical profession and social determinants to care such as physical environment or educational achievement.
-Individually and collectively these factors can present preventable health care barriers to achieving optimal health status and outcomes for certain populations.
-Despite significant improvement to overall health outcomes over the past decade, many subpopulations, including under-resourced communities, continue to experience substantial health disparities.
+Factors that contribute to health disparities are low health literacy, language barriers, cultural beliefs and practices, access to quality care, bias in the medical profession, and SDoH such as physical environment or educational achievement.
+Both individually and collectively these factors can present preventable health care barriers to achieving optimal health status and outcomes for certain populations.
+Despite significant improvement in overall health outcomes over the past decade, many sub-populations, including under-resourced communities, continue to experience substantial health disparities.

 Why Addressing Health Disparities is Critical

 As the U.S. becomes increasingly more diverse, it’s no surprise that Cigna's clients reflect this diversity within their workforces.
 This demographic shift requires different health service models to offer culturally responsive care.
 We know that to be a more effective health advocate for our customers, we need to understand cultural differences, recognize changing population demographics, and address gaps in care relative to health disparities.